avispector7/Forest-Simulation/README.md

 Make sure the environment simulation is running and run the script:

 ```
-python /path/to/Forest-Environment/controller.py
+python /path/to/Forest-Simulation/controller.py
 ```

 ## Editing the Environment

-Download the [Environment2020 Project]() into your Unity projects folder:
+Download the [Forest-Environment Project]() into your Unity projects folder:

 ```
 cd /path/to/Unity/projects
 git clone
 ```

-Open the Unity Hub, click Open, and open the Environment2020 project.
+Open the Unity Hub, click Open, and open the Forest-Environment project.
 <br> Make whatever changes to the environment you would like.

 ### Adding Your Updates

 To add your changes to the ARL framework:

-Delete the `AssetBundles` folder in `path/to/Unity/projects/Environment2020/Assets`.
+Delete the `AssetBundles` folder in `path/to/Unity/projects/Forest-Environment/Assets`.
 <br> In the Unity project window, click on the file `Scene.unity`.
 On the lower right side of the inspector window, under "Asset Labels", click on the dropdown next to "AssetBundle" and click "New...".
 Type "environment" and press enter.
 <br> In the Unity dropdown menu, click "Assets -> Build AssetBundles".
-A new `AssetBundles` folder should appear in the `Environment2020/Assets` folder where you previously deleted it.
+A new `AssetBundles` folder should appear in the `Forest-Environment/Assets` folder where you previously deleted it.

-In the `Environment2020/Assets/AssetBundles` folder, copy the file `environment`.
+In the `Forest-Environment/Assets/AssetBundles` folder, copy the file `environment`.
 <br> In `/path/to/arl-unity-ros/src/arl-unity-ros/environments/environment/unity`, delete the `environment` file and replace it with the one you copied.

 Build the arl-unit-ros workspace.